- categoryHuman Resources Software

 Taleo is designed for small and medium-sized businesses.
 In this aspect, both Kronos and Taleo service the same sizes of businesses.

 Comparing the two

 Kronos and Taleo differ in their specific target areas.
 Kronos is dedicated to the processes that cover time, scheduling, and payroll processing, while Taleo’s focus is more on talent acquisition, designing opportunities, and career development.
 Each is useful in their own way, and it’s up to you to decide which of the two you think your company needs more.

 Want more HR software options?
-Use our Product Selection Tool.
+Use our HR Software Buyers Guide.